nfreire/Open-Data-Acquisition-Framework/opaf-documentation/SpecifyingLodDatasetForEuropeana.md

 ## Specifying listings of URIs
 void:rootResource
-The URIs of Ch objects in the dataset may either be specified in a LOD record (referenced from the dataset record with void:rootResource), or dump file(s) in RDF (any well know encoding of RDF).**
+The URIs of Ch objects in the dataset may be specified in a LOD record (referenced from the dataset record with void:rootResource),